- Introduction to Syncloop

 A new folder named api will be created under the handson folder.

-Right-Click on the api folder select New 🡪 Services and click on Web.
+Right-Click on the api folder select New 🡪 Services and click on API and create a new Service.

 A Create New API dialog box will appear.
-Click on the API Name text box and type findCapital and left-click on the Ok button.
+Click on the API Name text box and type findCapital, select the developer groups for Consumers and Developers click on the OK button.

 A API named findCapital will be created.

-Double Click on the findCapital and visualize the workspace on the right side of the development environment.
+Double Click on findCapital API and visualize the workspace on the right side of the development environment.

 The details of the workspace environment have already been shown in the Quick Start Document.
-Click save to save the API.
+Click save to save the web service.

 A message dialog box will appear confirming the save operation.